Lineage 2 leveling guide - get to the endgame in Lineage 2

 The next task is called The Guardian Giant and is given by Geographer Novain.
 Its objective is to collect mission items by killing certain monsters: Humrut, Kranrot, Paliote, and Yintzu.
 At the end the Guardian Giant Akum will materialize and you’ll have to defeat him.

 The last part of this chain is The Stolen Seed.
 Again, you start it with talking to Geographer Novain.
 Then you have to use the Magic Circle Control Device and spawn the Cursed Giant Akum whom you have to kill.

 It’s crucial to complete this quest before the level 61 mark, because along other valuable rewards, it grants you Paulina’s Equipment Set (A-Grade).
 New item set will make you significantly stronger, even more so if you hadn’t transitioned into B-Grade.
 Jump from C to A-Grade is a great boost of power.

 First of all, at level 61 you get access to Pailaka – Devil’s Legacy.
-It’s another instance that you can do for interesting rewards.
+It’s another instance that you can do for cool and interesting rewards.
 To begin, you have to talk to Devil’s Isle Survivor in Town of Giran.
 The whole thing is pretty straightforward.
 You get powerful special weapons to kill the subsequent bosses, meanwhile upgrading these weapons even further.